edisonlightbulbs/bootstrap/README.md

 [ fork ](https://github.com/edisonslightbulbs/bootstrap/fork) and contribute.

-[ follow ](https://github.com/edisonslightbulbs/bootstrap/subscription) to keep up with updates.
+[ watch ](https://github.com/edisonslightbulbs/bootstrap/subscription) to keep up with updates.

 ###### DISCLAIMER:
 ###### Utility provided in this repository is academic and subject to experimental changes.